rafa-ra/portfolioComentado/public/content/Profile.md

 - Portable Portfolio

 ## Header
-- Olá, meu nome é Rafael.
+- Hi, my name is Eldora.
-- Eu sou um Web dev
+- I'm a software engineer.
-- Vamos tomar um café?
+- I build solutions for the web

 ## About
 Write your "About" section here.